ansys/pymapdl/doc/examples.rst

 Loading the Result File
 ~~~~~~~~~~~~~~~~~~~~~~~

-This example reads in binary results from a modal analysis of a beam from
-ANSYS.
-This section of code does not rely on ``VTK`` and can be used solely with
+This example reads in binary results from a modal analysis of a beam from ANSYS.
+This section of code does not rely on ``VTK`` and can be used with only numpy installed.
-numpy installed.

 .. code:: python